erwin47/alh/README.md

 ## Changelog:
+### Oct 18 2020
+- UnitPane: added action_monthlong field.
+Short record about monthlong order.
+- Weird bug: on close ALH it doesn't close MsgFrame.
+I didn't find why main frame stopped sending close event to the child window, so for a while it just have explicit call of it.
+Probably something based on new config reading/writing.
+-

 ### Oct 17 2020
 - Config: added comments, which will be stored.
 - Config property: added `leaders` for men, who are leaders (not hardcoded `LEAD`/`HERO`)